-Women with low levels of education and income are less likely to get infertility treatment, reports a new study.
+Women who are less-educated and poor are less likely to get infertility treatment, reveals a new study.

 Nearly 12.5 % of women - or about 1 in 8 - in a Michigan Medicine study reported experiencing infertility.
 While older age was linked to higher infertility rates, a woman's race and ethnicity, education and income did not appear to influence her chance of conceiving.